I love Schneider pens – they’re the very best in the world – and made in Germany.

 Stride is the company that distributes Schneider pens in the USA.
-Stride employs people with intellectual and physical challenges – allowing these individuals to learn and grow in a working environment that is full of love and acceptance.
+Stride employs people with intellectual and physical challenges – allowing these individuals to learn and grow in a working environment full of love and acceptance.

 You can read the stories of Peter, Victor and Vaden to see what a difference Stride has made in each of their lives.

 If you prefer porous-tip pens (what used to be called “felt-tip”) or gel pens, Schneider has those also.
-And they’re excellent.
+And they’re also excellent.

 Ask the Office Depot sales staff to help you find them – the Schneider pens may be tucked away in a back corner.